dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-patterns.md

 Furthermore, the execution of the workflow is durable.
 If a workflow starts 100 parallel task executions and only 40 complete before the process crashes, the workflow restarts itself automatically and only schedules the remaining 60 tasks.

 It's possible to go further and limit the degree of concurrency using simple, language-specific constructs.
+The sample code below illustrates how to restrict the degree of fan-out to just 5 concurrent activity executions:

 {{< tabs ".NET" >}}